Use case records to:

 - Can confirm for us if a person can receive Titles II and XVI of the Social Security Act through Health and Human Services.

-For TANF and GA cases, make the case record available upon request to a law enforcement agency, to an officer of any court, and to any other person or agency a court authorizes.
+For a TANF case, make the case record available upon request to a law enforcement agency, to an officer of any court, and to any other person or agency a court authorizes.
 In particular, make the record available to a law enforcement agency to determine the current address of a client for whom they have an outstanding arrest warrant.
 Disclose information to the Illinois Student Assistance Commission for their investigation or audit of a delinquent student loan or monetary award.
 DHS, HFS, and the Department of Revenue may share information to verify sources and amounts of income and for other purposes directly related to the administration of the Illinois Public Aid Code and the Illinois Income Tax Act.

 Anyone seeking information must submit proper identification that establishes their authority.
 When specific matters are under consideration, release only information which relates to those matters.